microsoft/DLWorkspace/docs/deployment/Azure/cloud_init_configure.md

 * `nfs_client_CIDR`: specifies a list of IP ranges that can access NFS servers.
 Private IPs are allowed.

 Currently, if Lustre support is desired, the only supported lustre server vm image is `OpenLogic:CentOS-CI:7-CI:7.7.20190920`, and the only supported client image is `Canonical:UbuntuServer:18.04-LTS:18.04.201912180`

+# Lustre Storage
+Above example has 4 entries about Lustre: 1 MGS, 1 MDS and 2 OSS.
+`fileshares` are configured similarly as NFS.
+`storage_quota` is configured to setup storage quota, which is a global user storage quota.
+`dedicated_vcs` under `managed_disks` is configured to group OSTs together to secure "throughput quota" for certain group, in our case, VCs.